SignTools/SignTools/FAQ.md

 - Wildcard, with app id = `TEAM_ID.*`

   - Can properly sign any app (`TEAM_ID.app1`, `TEAM_ID.app2`, ...)
-  - Can't use special entitlements such as app groups (Apple restriction)
+  - Can't use special entitlements such as app groups or iCloud containers (Apple restriction)

 - Explicit, with app id = `TEAM_ID.app1`
   - Can properly sign only one app (`TEAM_ID.app1`)
   - Can use any entitlement as long as it's in the provisioning profile
-  - If you properly sign multiple apps with the same profile, only one of the apps can be installed on your device at a time.
+  - If you sign multiple apps with the same profile, only one of the apps can be installed on your device at a time.
 This is because their bundle ids will be identical and the apps will replace each other.
-  - It appears possible, at least on iOS 14.4, to improperly sign apps by mismatching their bundle id and profile app id, and the apps will still run.
-For an example, with an app id `TEAM_ID.app1`, you could sign the apps `TEAM_ID.app2` and `TEAM_ID.app3`.
-This way you can have multiple apps installed at the same time, but all of their entitlements will be broken, including file importing.
-Does not work with free developer accounts.

 ## App runs, but malfunctions due to invalid signing/entitlements